-Much of the flexibility of NEURON is due to its use of a built-in interpreter for defining the anatomical and biophysical properties of models of neurons and neuronal networks, controlling simulations, and creating a graphical user interface.
-This interpreter, which is called hoc (pronounced "hoak"), is based on a floating point calculator by the same name that was developed by Kernighan and Pike [, 1984 #175].
+NEURON's hoc is based on the floating point calculator by the same name that was developed by Kernighan and Pike (1984).
 The original hoc has a C-like syntax and is very similar to the bc calculator.
 The latest implementation of hoc in NEURON contains many enhancements and extensions beyond its original incarnation, both in added functions and additions to the syntax.
 Despite these enhancements, for the most part programs written for versions as far back as 2.x will work correctly with the most recent release of NEURON.